-When the next snow day rolls around in NYC, get cozy indoors with these fun activities for families!
-Snow days traditionally require lots of outdoor activities, but they are also the best for DIY crafts, movie marathons, hot chocolate, and more.
+When the next remote snow day rolls around in NYC, get cozy indoors with these fun activities for families!
+While most kids are now remote during snow days there are still pockets of time they aren’t on the computer.
+Traditionally require lots of outdoor activities, but they are also the best for DIY crafts, movie marathons, hot chocolate, and more.
 Check out these super sweet activities that everyone in the family will enjoy doing on the next snow day we have in NYC!

 Looking for more ways to have fun this winter with the family?
 Check out our NYC Winter Bucket List for 2021!